DENGYONGZHEN/devops-space/toeic.md

 - (D) In addition

-🎈1.
-Although-------have confirmed their participation in this year’s  International Jazz Festival, the tickets have already sold out.
+🎈1. 🤫Although-------have confirmed their participation in this year’s  International Jazz Festival, the tickets have already sold out.

-- (A) few
+- ##### (A) few

 - (B) other

-- ##### (C)someone
+- (C)someone 🔐

 - (D) everybody